zalando/skipper/docs/reference/development.md

 ## How to develop a Filter

-A filter is part of a route and can change arbitary http data in the `http.Request` and `http.Response` path of a proxy.
+A filter is part of a route and can change arbitrary http data in the `http.Request` and `http.Response` path of a proxy.

 The filter example shows a non trivial diff of a filter